rchmura/vimeography/readme.txt

 * First public release.

 == Upgrade Notice ==
+= 1.2 =
+There is also an update available for Vimeography Pro.
+If you have Vimeography Pro installed, make sure to update it as well.
+The available version is marked as 0.7

 = 1.1.7 =
 Make sure to verify that your Vimeography themes are activated after updating.